rohithegde/rohithegde.github.com/_posts/2020-08-25-azure-pipelines-crash-course.md

 - Library is a collection of includes\_ build and release assets for a project.
 Assets defined in a library can be used in multiple build and release pipelines of the project.
 The Library tab can be accessed directly in Azure Pipelines and Team Foundation Server (TFS).
 - At present, the library contains two types of assets: variable groups and secure files.
+- You store secrets or common variables in variable groups which will be used by the yaml files.
+- Secure files can contain file containing secrets like certificates or ssh keys which can also be used by the yaml files.

 Additional details can be seen [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/?view=azure-devops){:target="_blank" rel="nofollow"}.